Sleepyhead1111/mymarkdown/README.md

 ### Supported Tasks and Leaderboards

-- General Translation.
-This is a standard sentence in, sentence out task in general domains,  serving as the foundation for more specialized tasks.
+- `General Translation`: This is a standard sentence in, sentence out task in general domains,  serving as the foundation for more specialized tasks.
-- Document-level Translation.
-This task extends translation from sentence-level to documentlevel, focusing on maintaining coherence and context in extended texts, rather than merely  achieving sentence-level accuracy.
+- `Document-level Translation`: This task extends translation from sentence-level to documentlevel, focusing on maintaining coherence and context in extended texts, rather than merely  achieving sentence-level accuracy.
 Our document-level translation tasks mainly involve  general long texts, such as news articles.
-- Domain Translation.
-This task focuses on domain-specific translation, ensuring the accurate  use of domain-specific terminology and expressions.
+- `Domain Translation`: This task focuses on domain-specific translation, ensuring the accurate  use of domain-specific terminology and expressions.
 Based on the application scenario and  existing research, we identified five initial domains for study: Medical, Law, Information  Technology(IT), Colloquial, and Literature.
-- Terminology-constrained Translation.
-In this task, the system is required to produce translations that follow the given terminology translation requirements.
+- `Terminology-constrained Translation`: In this task, the system is required to produce translations that follow the given terminology translation requirements.
-- Automatic Post-editing.
-This task focuses on enhancing the quality of preliminary machine  translation outputs by automatically correcting errors in grammar, spelling, and style in the  initial translations.
+- `Automatic Post-editing`: This task focuses on enhancing the quality of preliminary machine  translation outputs by automatically correcting errors in grammar, spelling, and style in the  initial translations.

 ### Languages